All you need to know heading into the May 21 primary

 North Georgia and metro Atlanta are seeing significant mail delivery delays.
 The holdup, according to media reports, appears to be at the United States Postal Services’ new Regional Processing and Distribution Center in Palmetto.
 The problem has led to dangerous situations in which people are not getting critical medication.

 Georgia’s U.S. Sen. Jon Ossoff recently grilled USPS Postmaster General Louis DeJoy on the delays.
 Ossoff told DeJoy during an April 16 hearing that on-time delivery rates were abysmal.
-He said 66% of outbound first-class mail had been delivered on time while 36% of inbound mail had been delivered on time in the last three months.
+He said 66% of outbound first-class mail had been delivered on time while 36% of inbound mail had been delivered on time in the past three months.

 DeJoy blamed the problem on the difficulty in condensing operations at the facility.

 “Georgia voters are already registered,” he said.
 “They know how they like to vote.
 More than half of them vote early.
 About 5% vote absentee by mail, just in general, and then the rest are voting on election day.
-So we've been able to set up systems that are familiar with Georgia voters so that the percentage who might be worried about their absentee by mail ballots are relatively small.”
+So we’ve been able to set up systems that are familiar with Georgia voters so that the percentage who might be worried about their absentee-by-mail ballots are relatively small.”

 Why It Matters